chillaxdev/helpful-workflows/README.md

 ### lbp (docker/lbp)

 - lbp abbreviated from "Login Build Push".
+    - Setups Docker
     - Logs in to the Docker registry
     - Builds the image from the Dockerfile in current directory
     - Pushes the image to the registry

+### pull (docker/pull)

+- Setups Docker
+- Login to the Docker registry
+- Pulls the image from the registry

+**TODO**

+- [ ] Make login optional
+- [ ] Create a separate action for logging in to the registry

 ## Kubernetes (k8s)